Idearium/developers/git/cheatsheet.md

 ## `git commit --amend -m "{new commit message here}"`

 Amends the last commit message, and creates a new commit.
 Be aware that it creates a new commit, and therefore take into consideration remote branches as you may need to force push.
-__Note:__
- - Use this command to amend the last commit message only if that commit is not pushed to remote.

 ## `git stash save -u "{optional message here}"`